Data doesn’t have to be boring. There’s a lot of fun data out there that can be turned into fun infographics.

 5. Craft beer infographic template

 People take their craft beer seriously.
-If you’re someone who wants to look savvy while ordering a pint but who doesn’t yet know this basics, this infographic will help you out.
+If you’re someone who wants to look savvy while ordering a pint but who doesn’t yet know the basics, this infographic will help you out.

 This simple infographic design uses color coded illustrations to show the difference between different types of beers.
 The template could easily be customized to show different types of wine, teas, cheeses…anything!
 All you need to do is swap out the icons.